 Monthly: Perform Daily checks

-- Check operation (load and unload, modulating correctly, maintaining pressure, etc)
+- Check operation (load and unload, low and high pressure set-points, maintaining pressure, etc)

 - Check v-belts (if applicable)

 - Perform daily and monthly checks

 Semi-Annual or 4000 hours: Perform Quarterly Check list.

 - Change air/oil separator filters (spin on or drop in type)

 - Take oil sample and sent to compressor vendor